Video and Film Degree at Nossi College of Art & Design

 INDEPENDENT STUDY

-Independent study courses are individually designed to meet specific needs of students.
+Independent study courses are individually designed to meet the specific needs of students.
 They may vary from one to four semester hours of credit.
 They may be in any subject area a student needs in order to complete degree requirements.
-Independent study courses must be approved by a member of the faculty, the student’s department coordinator and by the Vice President of Academic Affairs.
+Independent study courses must be approved by a member of the Faculty, the student's Program Chair/Director, and by the Vice President for Academic Affairs.

 INTERNSHIP

-Nossi College of Art students have the opportunity to take an internship for class credit during the last semester of their program.
-The internship is a program completion requirement and must be approved by the current Program Chair.
+Nossi College of Art & Design students have the opportunity to take an internship for class credit during the last semester of their program.
+The internship is a program completion requirement and must be approved by the current Program Chair/Director.

 The goal of the internship is to expose the student to valuable job experience that will enhance their skill sets.
 This monitored program for senior level students provides an opportunity to work part-time with cooperating employers (i.e., Sponsor).
 Though students will be provided professional leads, they must secure their own internship.